Pharmacy benefits are included in all State Group Health Insurance plan designs. Navitus Health Solutions administers

 The use of mail order is recommended for drugs used to treat chronic, long-term conditions.
 Serve You is the mail order vendor.
-Up to a 90-day supply of Level 1 and Level 2 medications can be purchased for only two copays through the mail order service.
+Up to a 90-day supply of Level 1 and Level 2 medications can be purchased for two copays through the mail order service.
 Level 3 medications may also be available for up to a 90-day supply, but three copays will apply.
 More information can be found on the Navitus website, Serve You website, or by calling Navitus.

 The pharmacy benefit premiums are included in the State Group Health Insurance premiums.
 For State Group Health Insurance premiums review the Benefit Premiums web page.